andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 }
 ```

 It tries to build the target Uri, that is the address of the target server, starting from the current HTTP context.
 If a target Uri has been returned by the `BuildTargetUri()` method, it means that the original HTTP request should be forwarded to the target server, so the original request must be processed.
-Otherwise the request is not processed by the current middleware and it is passed to the next middleware in the pipeline.
+Otherwise, the request is not processed by the current middleware and it is passed to the next middleware in the pipeline.

 When the request needs to be processed, it builds a message for the target server through the `CreateTargetMessage()` method and sends it by using the `_httpClient` private property.
 Then, the response received from the target server is entirely copied into the response to be provided to the client.